Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first

 \subsubsection{Waveform approximants}

 Gravitational waveforms from compact binary mergers are described by 17 intrinsic and extrinsic parameters.
-However, as demonstrated in \cite{ajith2014effectual}, for template placement purposes, we can parameterize these systems by three parameters composed of component masses $m_i$ and the reduced-spin parameter $\chi$ which is a function of the dimensionless spin parameters $\chi_i$ for $i=1,2$.
+However, as demonstrated in~\cite{ajith2014effectual}, for template placement purposes, we can parameterize these systems by three parameters composed of component masses $m_i$ and a reduced-spin parameter as defined in~\cite{ajith2014effectual}, comprising the non-precessing spin of the waveform, which is a function of the dimensionless spin parameters $\chi_i$ for $i=1,2$.

-Above a total mass of 4\,$\msun$, the waveforms of the binary systems are approximated by an effective-one-body formalism (SEOBNRv4\textunderscore ROM)~\cite{SEOBNRv4ROM}, combining results from the post-Newtonian approach, black hole perturbation theory and numerical relativity to model the complete inspiral, merger and ringdown waveform.
-Below a total mass of 4\,$\msun$, the binary systems are approximated by an inspiral waveform accurate to third-and-a-half post-Newtonian order called the TaylorF2 waveform model~\cite{TaylorF2,CBCcompanion}.
+Above a total mass of 4\,$\msun$, the waveforms of the binary systems are computed using the effective-one-body formalism (SEOBNRv4\textunderscore ROM)~\cite{SEOBNRv4ROM}, combining results from the post-Newtonian approach, black hole perturbation theory and numerical relativity to model the complete inspiral, merger and ringdown waveform.
+For binaries with total mass $\leq 4 \msun$, waveforms are approximated by post-Newtonian inspiral templates accurate to third-and-a-half order (the TaylorF2 approximant)~\cite{TaylorF2,CBCcompanion}.
 The extent of the present parameter space covered by the template bank is limited by the availability of waveform models and the sensitivity of the present search.
 We neglect the effect of precession and higher order modes in our templates.